maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 	- DontRefillDashOnGround: 0 to use the map's default, 1 to disable dash refills on ground, 2 to force dash refills on ground to be enabled.
 	- OshiroCount, ReverseOshiroCount: the number of Oshiros you want, when OshiroEverywhere is enabled
 	- RegularHiccups: the number of tenths of seconds after which a hiccup should occur (for example 15 for 1.5s), 0 to disable
-	- RoomLighting: the room's lighting in % divided by 10 (9 => 90%), -1 to disable
 	- BackgroundBrightness, ForegroundEffectOpacity: the background brightness / foreground opacity in % divided by 10 (9 => 90%)
 	- BlurLevel: the percentage displayed in-game, divided by 10 (5 => 50%).
 50% gives a Gaussian blur with sample scale = 0.5.
 Don't ask me too many details.
-	- RoomBloom:
-		- -1 = don't change anything
-		- 0 to 10 => bloom base = value / 10, bloom strength = 1.
-For example, 8 => bloom base = 0.8, bloom strength = 1, displayed as 80% in the menu
-		- 11 to 14 => bloom base = 1, bloom strength = value - 9.
-For example, 12 => bloom base = 1, bloom strength = 3, displayed as 300% in the menu
 	- GlitchEffect, AnxietyEffect: the value in percent / 5 (for example 19 will give 95%), -1 to disable
 	- WindEverywhere: 0 = disabled, 1 = Left, 2 = Right, 3 = LeftStrong, 4 = RightStrong, 5 = RightCrazy, 6 = LeftOnOff, 7 = RightOnOff, 8 = Alternating, 9 = LeftOnOffFast,
         10 = RightOnOffFast, 11 = Down, 12 = Up, 13 = Random